Murilo517/murilo517/README.md

 EN:

 Full stack developer graduated from Kenzie Academy Brasil, with experience in various web development technologies and tools.
-I mainly work with JavaScript and Python, as well as having knowledge in TypeScript, HTML, CSS, React, Node.js, Django, and other libraries and frameworks.
+I mainly work with JavaScript and Python, as well as having knowledge in TypeScript, React, Node.js, PostgreSQL Express.js, Sass, Django, CSS, HTML,and other libraries and frameworks.

 Some of the projects I have worked on can be found in my GitHub repository.
 Feel free to take a look and contact me if you have any questions or need help with a project.